 The qualitative content analysis (42) technique was followed to analyze the data.
 The content analysis technique is useful for analyzing text units, narratives, short sentences, and single paragraphs to identify a specific theme and common theme (43).
 Three phases were followed for systematic data analysis using the content analysis technique: data familiarization, data extraction and coding, and theme development and refinement.
-Following these steps, two broad themes mainly emerged from the data to demonstrate the gradual development of the meta-regulation using ERM risk-based regulatory philosophy under namely, "sectoral management reform" and risk "institutional capacity building".
+Following these steps, two broad themes mainly emerged from the data to demonstrate the gradual development of the meta-regulation using ERM under risk-based regulatory philosophy namely, "sectoral risk management reform" and "institutional capacity building".

-The Trajectory of Meta-Regulation under Risk-based Regulatory Strategy using ERM
+5 a) The Trajectory of Meta-Regulation under Risk-based Regulatory Strategy using ERM